caxapyk/jekyll-docker/README.md

 There are ready to use scripts:
 - `build` - alias to build Jekyll site
-- `new` - creates a new Jekyll project
+- `new` - create a new Jekyll project
-- `serve` - alias to run server fot Jekyll project at address [http://localhost:4000](http://localhost:4000).
+- `serve` - alias to run server for Jekyll project at address [http://localhost:4000](http://localhost:4000).
 You can add your own scripts there and then rebuild image.

 Create a new site
 ---------------
-As mentioned above Djekyll uses Bundler to manage Jekyll projects.
+As mentioned above `Jekyll Docker` uses Bundler to manage Jekyll projects.
 We can create a new site manually or by using pre-installed script.
 ```sh
 docker run --rm \
 	--volume="$PWD:/srv/jekyll" \